Emergence of bacterial glass: Individual dynamics of bacteria

-To characterize the glassy phases at the scale of individual bacteria, we track single cells and investigate the evolution of their position $\vec{r}_i(t)$ and orientation $\theta_i(t)$.
+Now we characterize the observed phases.
+First, we tracked single cells and investigated the evolution of their position $\vec{r}_i(t)$ and orientation $\theta_i(t)$.
 Figure\,\fref[a]{fig3} displays an example in the orientation glass phase, shown with time series of the displacement $\Delta\vec{r}_i(t) = \vec{r}_i(t)-\vec{r}_i(0)$ and the orientation $\theta_i(t)$ (\figref[b,c]{fig3}, respectively; see also \vidref{6}).
 This cell was initially caged by neighbors ($t \lesssim 5\unit{s}$), but eventually escaped and moved significantly, over $4\unit{\mu m}$ or so during $5\unit{s} \lesssim t \lesssim 7\unit{s}$, until it was caged again.
-This is the cage effect, another characteristic of glassy systems \cite{berthier2011theoretical,hunter2012physics,Gotze-book}.
+This is the cage effect, another characteristic of glassy systems \cite{berthier2011theoretical,hunter2012physics,Gotze-book} (see \supfigref{S-fig:cage2} and \vidref{7} for another cage escape event).
 Moreover, \figref[d]{fig3} shows that the displacement tends to occur along the cell orientation, even in such a dense population where cells are pushed by neighbors in all directions.
 In other words, cells are led to move along the orientation field $\theta(\vec{r},t)$, which is frozen in the orientation glass.
 As a result, it is practically only when bacteria move, by escaping from a cage, that they change the orientation significantly in the orientation glass phase (compare \figref[bc]{fig3}).
 By contrast, in the active fluid phase $\phi < \phi_\mathrm{c}^\theta$, the orientation field $\theta(\vec{r},t)$ along which bacteria tend to move evolves in space and time.